Preface: The Future of Short Track Auto Racing

 A potentially large amount of income for a facility is through sponsorships.
 Many tracks aren’t using modern marketing tools that could increase investor interest and build comfort in their investments.
 Just like “fan interest, entertainment, and youth engagement,” this is a perfect opportunity for facilities to use creativity and integrate their marketing partners into the track image.

 It’s important for a speedway to explore what a potential (or current) partner is seeking to match the business’s goals and motives.
-Luckily for race tracks, there are a vast amount of assets that speedways possesses.
+Luckily for race tracks, there are a vast amount of assets that speedways possess.
 Assets include on-premise visual marketing availability, digital marketing, hospitality, business to business opportunities, product sampling, and giveaway options to the racers and fans.

 A track should identify the goals of a potential (or current) sponsor and then collaborate with them to build a platform that complements their marketing objectives.
 In other words, custom-tailored marketing partnerships should involve more than “Give us X amount of dollars and we’ll put your name on a backstretch billboard”.